• Skip to primary navigation

 This leaves you with a couple minutes until the food is ready, if you have timed it all right.
 Don’t go too far from the oven because you’ll want to keep your eye on the rice.
 If you are kid- or otherwise responsibility-free during this break, it’s a good time to put the spices and leftover ingredients back up.

 Salmon should be ready when it flakes easily and is a bit opaque in color.
-This ended up taking 12 minutes in my oven, so be ready to check it, poke it, and add a couple minutes.
+This ended up taking 12 minutes in my oven, so be ready to check it, poke it, and add a couple of minutes.

 When the rice, broccoli, and salmon are done, arrange them in a pretty set up on your best dishes.
 No sense in holding back on the good stuff.
 Lay the salmon down first, and arrange the rice and broccoli on the side.